Click here to read Part 1 – Boy Meets Girl, Girl Meets Fridge

 Captain Obvious sat back sprawling with his knees jutted up like he was a gangly teenage boy, all full of attitude like the kind of punk-ass kids Wallace got in the interrogation room at times.
 There was something so incongruous about seeing a superhero sitting like that, especially a by-the-booker like Captain Obvious, Wallace found it mighty concerning.

 Obvious was wearing his full-on costume, even the cape, and Wallace wondered if the supes just lounged around around dressed like that, or if he’d felt like he had to go put it since a crime had been committed.
-He nodded just once and breathed a puff of air out of his lungs like he was clearing his throat.
+He nodded just once and breathed a puff of air out of his lungs like he was clearing his throat, then he ground his teeth some more.
 The detective slid into the seat across the table.
 As he did, Cap must have thought of another name, and wrote it down on the list he was making.

 “Who’s the girl?”
-Wallace asked, even though he felt like he ought to offer condolences or something for the guy’s loss.
+Wallace asked, even though he felt like he ought to offer condolences or something for the guy’s loss before getting down to business.
 Then again, for all Wallace knew, the Captain was the perp.
 He doubted it, but always tried to keep it in mind, the heroes could be just as guilty as anyone.

 He swallowed a couple times before he spoke.
 “Zoe Rose.”
 And then he rocked in the seat a couple times like he was trying to keep his emotions under control.